fractional-ray/quicksort/README.md

 	test.sh - This is a shell script of the test that will run both parts of the test Makefile - This will build the program

+### Contribute
+If you see a better solution please fork and then request a pull request.